MA in Criminal Justice

 In addition to the Graduate School admission requirements, applicants must submit:

-- Three letters of reference from people acquainted with the applicant’s background and potential; and
+- Contact information for two people acquainted with the applicant’s background and potential to serve as references; and

 - A brief autobiographical statement describing particular interests, experiences and goals related to academic and professional work in criminal justice.

 - Undergraduate grade point average (a minimum GPA of 3.000 overall is required for consideration of admission to degree status);